stolostron/rhacm-docs/security/namespace_policy.md

 # Namespace policy

-Kubernetes configuration policy controller monitors the status of your namespace policy.Apply the namespace policy to define specific rules for your namespace.
+Kubernetes configuration policy controller monitors the status of your namespace policy.
+Apply the namespace policy to define specific rules for your namespace.
 Learn more details about the namespace policy structure in the following sections.

 ## Namespace policy YAML structure